sib-swiss/varapp-docs/docs/src/about.rst

 What is Varapp ?
 ----------------

-Varapp is an application to filter genetic variants, with a reactive graphical user interface.
+Varapp is a web application to filter genetic variants, with a reactive graphical user interface.

-The application has been developed in a collaboration between the Swiss Institute of Bioinformatics (SIB) and the Lausanne University hospital (CHUV).
+The application has been developed in a collaboration between the Swiss Institute of Bioinformatics (SIB) and the Lausanne University Hospital (CHUV).

-Although it can be used as a desktop app, it is meant to be deployed as a web service for a research group.
+It is meant to be deployed as a private web service for a research group.

 .. figure:: /images/main-border.png
    :width:  100%